 According to the National Institutes of Health (NIH), common causes of diarrhea include:

 - Bacteria or parasites from contaminated food or water

 - Viruses, including the flu, norovirus and rotavirus

 - Medicines such as antibiotics and cancer drugs

 - Food intolerances and sensitivities, including lactose intolerance

 Chronic diarrhea (loose stools lasting four or more weeks) may be an indication of a GI disease such as IBD or the disorder IBS.

-Diarrhea, digestive disorders and sex
+Diarrhea and sex